rzarajczyk/rzarajczyk.github.io/docs/macos-running-amd64-images-on-apple-m1.md

 * the performance is poor.
 Like a really, really poor.
 * your software will run on a virtual machine, so you need to manually take care of port forwarding of all your required ports to your VM
   (not only typical docker port exposing, but also forwarding ports to the VM)
-* sharing a folder with the VM using UTM is requires installing additional tools in the guest system and non-trivial setup
+* sharing a folder with the VM using UTM requires installing additional tools in the guest system and a non-trivial setup